ente-io/motion_photos/README.md

-# motion_photo
+# motion_photos
-The Flutter [MotionPhoto](https://support.google.com/googlecamera/answer/9937175?hl=en) Package to detect and extract the video content from the motion photos by [ente](https://ente.io).
+The Flutter [MotionPhotos](https://support.google.com/googlecamera/answer/9937175?hl=en) Package to detect and extract the video content from the motion photos by [ente](https://ente.io).

 ## Features